RenderKit/ospray/doc/api.md

   ------------------ --------------- ---------- --------------------------------------
   Type               Name            Default    Description
   ------------------ --------------- ---------- --------------------------------------
-  OSPData            geometries            NULL data array of OSPGeometricModel
+  OSPData            geometry              NULL data array of OSPGeometricModel
                                                 geometry objects in the scene

-  OSPData            volumes               NULL data array of OSPVolumetricModel
+  OSPData            volume                NULL data array of OSPVolumetricModel
                                                 volume objects in the scene
   ------------------ --------------- ---------- ---------------------------------------
   : Parameters understood by Group